ixvu/w4111_wiki/query-proc.md

 ## Complementary Concepts
 ### Primary and Secondary Index
-    Primary: data is store in the leave nodes.
+    Primary: data is store in the leaf nodes.
-    Secondary: leave nodes only contain pointers to actual data files.
+    Secondary: leaf nodes only contain pointers to actual data files.
     The query optimizer attempts to determine the most efficient way to execute a given query by considering the possible query plans.